Clamentos/FabRISC/src/spec/Section6.typ

             [`UEHP`], [`WLEN`], [*User Event Handler Pointer*: \ This register holds the address of the user event handler.
 The handler must always be one for all events.
 A switch statement with the help of the event id can then be used to jump to the specific handler.
 This register is not privileged and is only needed when the system implements the `USER` module.],

-            [`UET0`], [`WLEN`], [*User Event Temporary 0*: \ This register can be used as a temporary register during event handling, often for saving and restoring the various banks.
+            [`UET0`], [`WLEN`], [*User Event Temporary 0*: \ This register can be used as a temporary general purpose register during event handling, often for saving and restoring the various banks.
 This register is not privileged and is only needed when the system implements the `USER` module.],

-            [`UET1`], [`WLEN`], [*User Event Temporary 1*: \ This register can be used as a temporary register during event handling, often for saving and restoring the various banks.
+            [`UET1`], [`WLEN`], [*User Event Temporary 1*: \ This register can be used as a temporary general purpose register during event handling, often for saving and restoring the various banks.
 This register is not privileged and is only needed when the system implements the `USER` module.],

             [`MEPC`], [`WLEN`], [*Machine Event PC*: \ This register holds the `PC` of the last instruction before the machine event handler, which can then be used to return back from it.
 This register is privileged and is only needed when the system implements one or more of the following modules: `EXC`, `IOINT`, `IPCINT`, `USER`.],